ratewalamit/environmental_effects/README.md

 # environmental_effects
-This repository contain all the relevant data used in the manuscript for "Dark Matter distribution around satellites"
+This repository contain all the relevant data used in the manuscript "Dark Matter distribution around satellites"